Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### When is implementation of a Product Backlog item considered complete? (choose the best answer)
+### When is implementation of a Product Backlog Item considered complete? (choose the best answer)

 - [x] When the item has no work remaining in order to be potentially released.
 - [ ] When Quality Assurance reports that the item passes all Acceptance Criteria.